 Biological classification is the way by which we categorize living organisms based on their similarities in terms of structure and genetics.
-This system brings order to the many forms of life found on this planet.
+This system brings order to the many forms of life found on the planet.
 The early classifiers like Aristotle and Linnaeus were keen on physical features which paved the way for the more modern taxonomic classification of today.
 The modern classification does not just consider the physical resemblance but also their genetic relationships and evolutionary history that would enable scientists to understand all these connections and diversity.

 The history of biological classification is as follows: